Fegue3/CG/docs/LEVELS_MODE.md

 ## Features

-### Mouse-Directed Launch
+### Mouse-Directed Launch (aim)
-- When launching the ball, aim with your mouse cursor
+- When launching the ball (Space), aim with your mouse cursor
-- The ball will launch toward the direction of your mouse pointer
+- The ball launches toward the direction of your mouse pointer
-- Allows strategic positioning for optimal brick destruction
+- This affects both the normal ball and the one-shot fireball projectile

 ### Win Condition
 - Complete all 20 levels to trigger the WIN screen